Devil or Angel

 "So, Devon, he grew up hungry himself and didn't want his baby brother and sister to go through that the way he did.
 So, 'dat boy made up his own mind to do good in school, to find a little job to help feed them.
 Wouldn' nobody hire a boy of fifteen years, though, 'cause de law say yo' gotta' be sixteen."'

 Cassandra's eyes watered before she told us what happened next.
 "The boy didn't want to worry his momma, but the empty cupboards..."

 The young boy's neighbor shook her head and lowered her eyes before looking up again, "So, he done started sellin' dem drugs.
 Po' boy, he didn't last too long.".

-Among the impoverished, there are two versions of an event––the one in the newspaper, a short item on the incident, and the real one.
+Among the impoverished, there are two versions of a story––one in the newspaper, a brief item on the incident, and the real one.
 Now, we all sat here grieving over the untold story and the loss of this unfulfilled young life.

 No one could deny Devon's actions were criminal, and he paid a huge price for them.

-As we pondered the seething irony of his too-short life, though, my heart grappled with another reality: on some level, this boy, although misguided, lived his life as a hero.
+As we pondered the seething irony of his too-short life, though, my heart grappled with another reality: this boy was a martyr.